“The way to gain power, is to save power.”

 GETTING BACK INTO THE BODY

-Some folks like to talk about “out-of-the-body experiences,” as if they were actually “in” their bodies the rest of the time.
+Some people like to talk about “out-of-the-body experiences,” as if they were actually “in” their bodies the rest of the time.
 In reality, most of us spend far more time adrift in mental activity, such as inner dialogues and story lines, than fully inhabiting our bodies and senses.
 With all the new information technology the mental clutter has increased exponentially.

 Returning to the body is returning to the present moment.
 Tripping out in repetitive, linear patterns of thought, only takes one further away from this present reality and is not conducive to inner equilibrium and peace, much less enlightenment and liberation.